NAGPRA, Repatriation and the Ethics of Skeletal Reference Collections

 Last updated:

 The largest skeletal reference collection in the United States was assembled between 1893 and 1939 from the unclaimed bodies of people who died in the workhouses, prisons, and charity hospitals of Cleveland, Ohio.
 Thomas Wingate Todd, then Professor of Anatomy at Western Reserve University, accepted cadavers that the institution's body-disposal system would otherwise have cremated or buried in unmarked graves.
 By the time Todd died in 1938, the collection numbered approximately 3,100 skeletons, catalogued by age, sex, race (as recorded by the receiving institution), and cause of death.
 That collection, named the Hamann-Todd Collection after Todd and his predecessor Carl Hamann, now sits at the Cleveland Museum of Natural History.
-Nearly every foundational method in forensic biological-profile estimation, from the Suchey-Brooks pubic symphysis phases to the Iscan-Loth sternal rib end scoring to the first generation of sex-discrimination functions, was developed or validated on the Hamann-Todd or its close equivalent, the Terry Collection at the Smithsonian.
+Nearly every foundational method in forensic biological-profile estimation, from the Suchey-Brooks pubic symphysis phases in young-adult age estimation to the Iscan-Loth sternal rib end scoring to the first generation of sex-discrimination functions, was developed or validated on the Hamann-Todd or its close equivalent, the Terry Collection at the Smithsonian.

 The Robert James Terry Collection at the Smithsonian Institution's National Museum of Natural History numbers approximately 1,728 individuals, accumulated between 1898 and 1967 by Terry at Washington University in Saint Louis and by his successor Mildred Trotter, who later developed the foundational Trotter-Gleser stature regression equations from the collection.
 The Terry Collection's intake came primarily from the St Louis City Hospital and its associated institutions.
 Again, the demographic over-representation of poor, Black, and institutionalised individuals is well-documented in the collection's own accession records.